Board of Directors

 President & CEO, HarborOne Bank

 James W. Blake leads Brockton-based HarborOne Bank, the largest cooperative bank in New England with $2.2 billion in assets.
 The Bank, originally founded as Brockton Credit Union in 1917, has developed under Blake’s leadership from a modest credit union into a vibrant community bank, employing over 380 individuals and quadrupling in assets and holdings.
 In 2015, the bank expanded into New Hampshire with the acquisition of Merrimack Mortgage Company, Inc. and into Rhode Island with the opening of a commercial lending office in Providence.
 HarborOne Bank became a public company in 2016.
 Mr. Blake has set the tone for Bank’s community investment activities during his 22-year tenure as President and CEO, resulting in HarborOne’s community initiatives consistently receiving local, regional and national recognition.

 Mr. Blake currently serves as a member of the board of the Connecticut Online Computer Corporation and a board member of BancAlliance, while he previously served on the Federal Reserve Bank of Boston’s Community Depository Institutions Advisory Council and the Commissioner of Bank’s Foreclosure Task Force.
 Mr. Blake also serves on the Old Colony YMCA’s Downtown Operations Task Force Committee and as Co-Chair of the Signature Healthcare Executive Business Council Committee.

 Mr. Blake has a bachelor’s degree in Business Administration from Salem State College.
 He is also a graduate of the Bank Marketing School held at the University of Colorado and the Graduate School of Banking Program held at Fairfield University.
 He joined the MassDevelopment Board of Directors in October 2016.

-James E. Chisholm is Vice President of Business Development for Waypoint, a national sales and marketing agency for the food service industry and related supplies.
+James E. Chisholm is Division President of Waypoint, a national sales and marketing agency for the food service industry and related supplies.
 In that role, Mr. Chisholm leads the organization’s non-food effort with client expansion, customer relationships and acquisitions.
 Jim is known nationally for his pioneering work in the consolidation and redefining of the foodservice industry.
 Prior to Waypoint, he founded Benchmark Sales, one of the largest food service brokerage companies in the country, and served as the company’s president.
 Mr. Chisholm has also held executive positions at Inter-Mark Sales, Morris Alper, and Scott Worldwide Foodservice/Hoffmaster.